 Gamers are only able to enjoy the gaming experience if they have a mouse that fits their playing style and is comfortable to use.
 Gamers can use the regular mouse for games, but will not get the same impact as when using a specially-designed device.
+After a comprehensive search, I found a website, Roadmice.com, which reviews the best mice for gaming and daily use.

 A gamer’s game performance is often determined by what kind of mice he or she uses with his/her computer–the average home user would probably be satisfied with an everyday “wired” or corded mouse; however, gamers need something more than basic functionality: They want customized gaming mouse like white gaming mouse so as to better fit how they play best (e.g., high DPI) and must also take into account having sensors onboard which help detect movement at higher speeds accurately in order achieve maximum precision.